UtanoMayonaka/mnmSLBoneGenerator/README.md

 You can find the aveter_skeleton.xml inside a folder like this,
 eg. C:\Program Files\SecondLifeViewer\character

 Copy the aveter_skeleton.xml file to the plugin folder.
-You can find the plugin folder like this, eg. C:\Users\[user-name]\AppData\Roaming\Blender Foundation\Blender\3.3\scripts\addons\mnmSLBoneGenerator-master
+You can find the plugin folder like this,
+eg. C:\Users\[user-name]\AppData\Roaming\Blender Foundation\Blender\3.3\scripts\addons\mnmSLBoneGenerator-master

 This plugin are find the xml file and enabled generate button.

 ![3DVenabled generate button](assets/image2.jpg "enabled generate button")

+## Bone groups

+Each generated bone is set in a bone group.

+Base bone is set "Base" bone group and layer 2(Blue color).
+Extended bones is set "Extended" bone group and layer 3(Green color).
+Collision volume is set "Collision" bone group and layer 7(Orange color).